JaviDoria/Credit-Card-Project/README.md

 At the top we have some cards that show the total number of available customers, the number of customers who have a home loan, how many have children and the average number of their children.

 ![Finance Overview](https://github.com/user-attachments/assets/f20e8afc-fffa-47a5-933c-0a66aeef3476)
+Finance Overview offer us important information such a how many customers has a positive balance or how many has savings.
+Also we can see a comparation of averages from monthly salary vs expenses and a graphic giving us important informations analizing the risky customers who are the ones have housing and personal loan.
+This is important because we can see that 74.2 % are possible convertions.
+Such the first page, we have some cards bringing us information like average monthly expenses, average savings and average monthly salary.

 ![Family Overview](https://github.com/user-attachments/assets/2439eebb-1a6a-45f8-9797-725498c365b4)